jjvanzon/Circular-Language-Spec/spec/introduction.md

 A button object in general is called a *type* of object.

 There are quite a few object types available out of the box, that can be used in your program. __Button__ objects for instance are quite common and can be used to build a user interface.
 Another type, __Integer__, represents an integer number.
-Those are used all the time.
+You're going to use those all the time.

 Commands
 --------